Richard Clyde Taylor: Academic work

-Taylor received his PhD at Brown University, where his supervisor was Roderick Chisholm.
-He taught at Brown University, Columbia and the University of Rochester, and had visiting appointments at about a dozen other institutions.
-His best-known book was Metaphysics (1963).
+Taylor's best-known book was Metaphysics (1963).
 Other works included Action and Purpose (1966), Good and Evil (1970) and Virtue Ethics (1991).
-Professor Taylor was also the editor of The Will to Live: Selected Writings of Arthur Schopenhauer.
+Taylor was also the editor of The Will to Live: Selected Writings of Arthur Schopenhauer.
 He was an enthusiastic advocate of virtue ethics.
 He also wrote influential papers on the meaning of life, which, like Albert Camus, he explored through an examination of the myth of Sisyphus.